DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/permissions/move.md

 ---
 ---
 ##### shortDescription
-Specifies whether a user is allowed to move files and folders.
+Specifies whether a user is allowed to move files and directories.

 ---